raphael-group/decifer/README.md

 DeCiFer can use the following additional and optional input data:

+#### 1. Data for fitting beta-binomial distributions to read count data

-1. To use beta-binomial distributions to cluster mutations (default is binomial), pass the `--betabinomial` flag to `decifer` along with 2 additional arguments, `--segfile` and `--snpfile`, which are used to specify the locations of 2 files that contain information to parameterize the beta-binomial for each sample.
+To use beta-binomial distributions to cluster mutations (default is binomial), pass the `--betabinomial` flag to `decifer` along with 2 additional arguments, `--snpfile` and `--segfile`, which are used to specify the locations of 2 files that contain information to parameterize the beta-binomial for each sample.

-#### snpfile
+The file passed to DeCiFer via `--snpfile` contains information about the read counts of *germline* (not somatic) variants and has the following format:

 | Field | Description |
 |-------|-------------|